RaphaSilva625/ESG-Challenge/README.md

 After processing, I created a copy of my original accounts dataframe and added a new column called value, which would be the sum of all the respective "branches" of my main account.
 Exported as a new file in csv format.

+### To run the project ...

+Into the project folder, open a CLI and use:

+pip3 install requeriments.txt

+This command will install all libraries used in the project.
+After that, u can run the project with:

+python3 esg_challenge.py

 #### Ps.: